NSaha27/TypeScript_tutorial_2025/README.md

    let username: string = "AMITTRIVEDI29";
    let age: number = 29;

+4. What is a variable?
+   A variable is a name storage where we can store values that are required for our program.

+5. Rules of naming variables?
+   - Variable names can only contain letters, digits, underscores, and dollar signs,
+   - The first character of a variable name must not be a digit,
+   - A variable name can start with a letter (a-z or A-Z), underscore (_), or a dollar sign ($),
+   - TypeScript variable names are case sensitive,
+   - TypeScript language reserved keywords cannot be used as variable names

-4. What are data types?
+6. What are data types?
    Data types are the types of data we assign to a variable.

-5. How many data types are there in TypeScript?
+7. How many data types are there in TypeScript?
    There are 5 types of data types in TypeScript -

    1. Primitive type,